labsyspharm/cylinter/ReadMe.md

-# ACRONYM: Quality Control Tools for Quantitative Immunofluorescence Microscopy
+# ACRONYM: Quality Control Tools for Quantitative Immunofluorescence Microscopy Data

 **Funding:** This work is supported by the following: